How Much Weed Can One Plant Produce?

 4. pH and Nutrients

 Feeding the right type of nutrients promptly is crucial to maximizing yields from a cannabis plant.
 It’s wrong to assume that a flowering plant will benefit from veg nutrients rather than bloom supplements.
-Furthermore, remember to use a pipette to correctly measure out liquid fertilizer.
+Furthermore, remember to use a pipette to measure out liquid fertilizer correctly.

 5. Trimming and Pruning

-Maintaining an even canopy ensures maximum absorption of light on all the bud sites.
-Getting rid of unnecessary branches helps the marijuana plant to redirect energy and nutrients to bud sites for bigger and more potent yields.
+Maintaining an even canopy ensures maximum light absorption on all the bud sites.
+Removing unnecessary branches helps the marijuana plant redirect energy and nutrients to bud sites for bigger and more potent yields.

 7. Hydroponics

 Using air stones to oxygenate the water enables the nutrients to become more accessible for root absorption.
-It’s a good idea to create a chart for monitoring daily water and nutrients ppm intakes.
+Creating a chart for monitoring daily water and nutrient ppm intakes is a good idea.

 8. Grow Fewer Cannabis Plants At a Time for Higher Marijuana Yield